marley-uap/flowcontrol/README.md

   2. Allow the player to give up.
 If the user enters 0, print “You Lose!
 The secret number is __”:
 <img alt="image" src="https://github.com/user-attachments/assets/0fdc434d-5001-4726-931f-93a121693f75">

   3. The game should automatically run for three rounds.
-At the end of the three rounds, print how many times the user won in the format: “___ over 3 attempts won!”:
+At the end of the three rounds, print how many times the user won in the format: “___ over 3 attempts won!”: (Check canvas for sample game play)